AMGN Investors Have Opportunity to Lead Amgen Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN).
+LOS ANGELES, April 13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN).

 Class Period: July 29, 2020 – April 27, 2022